Ian Gray (Australian magistrate)

-Ian L. Gray AM (born 1950) is a retired Victorian lawyer, and former judge, chief magistrate and State Coroner at the Coroners Court of Victoria.
+Ian Leslie Gray (born 1950), an Australian jurist, is a retired lawyer, former judge, Chief Magistrate, and State Coroner of Victoria.
+(Note: Not to be confused with Ian "Sam" Gray, a former Judge of the Supreme Court of Victoria (from 1977–1990); and an acting Judge of the Supreme Court of the Northern Territory in 1991, 1994, 1995 and 1998.)

-Education
+Biography

-Gray completed a Bachelor of Arts and a Bachelor of Laws at Monash University, graduating in 1973.
+Gray graduated with a Bachelor of Arts and a Bachelor of Laws at Monash University in 1973.

-Career

-He initially practised as a private solicitor, before beginning work as a community lawyer in a Community Legal Service and at the Victorian Aboriginal Legal Service.
+He initially practised as a solicitor, before beginning working in a community legal service and at the Victorian Aboriginal Legal Service.
 In 1982, he was admitted to the Victorian Bar and practiced as a barrister, specialising in criminal law.

-In 1987, Gray was appointed as the Principal Legal Advisor for the Northern Land Council in Darwin.

-In 1990, Gray was appointed a magistrate in the Northern Territory.
+In 1987, Gray was appointed as the principal legal advisor for the Northern Land Council, located in Darwin; and in 1990 Gray was appointed a magistrate in the Northern Territory.
 By 1992, he was Chief Magistrate of the Northern Territory.
-In that role he took issue with a government policy of mandatory sentencing for property offences and, as a coroner, dealt with the first case of a euthanasia death under the NT Rights of the Terminally Ill Act 1995.
+In that role he took issue with a government policy of mandatory sentencing for property offences and, as a coroner, dealt with the first case of a euthanasia under the Rights of the Terminally Ill Act, 1995 (Northern Territory).
 From 1995 to 1997, Gray served on the national Council for Aboriginal Reconciliation as a representative of the Northern Territory.

-In 1998, he returned to the Victorian bar, specialising in criminal, administrative and employment law.
-In 2000, Gray was appointed as head of the Land and Property Unit of the United Nations Transitional Administration in East Timor (UNTAET).
-This role involved leading an international team working on the development of a modern land law system, and rules for resolving land disputes, in the post- conflict nation.
+In 1998, Gray returned to the Victorian Bar, specialising in criminal, administrative and employment law.
+In 2000, he was appointed as head of the Land and Property Unit of the United Nations Transitional Administration in East Timor (UNTAET).
+This role involved leading an international team working on the development of a modern land law system, and rules for resolving land disputes, in the post-conflict nation.
 He has since maintained a close connection with Timor Leste.

+Chief Magistrate of Victoria

-In March 2001, he was appointed Chief Magistrate of the Magistrates' Court of Victoria, where he led over 100 magistrates, covering 52 locations across the State of Victoria.
+In March 2001, Gray was appointed Chief Magistrate of Victoria, where he led over 100 magistrates, covering 52 locations across the state.
 Among Gray's initiatives was opening the Court to live filming of case hearings for a national TV series titled The Code: Crime and Justice in 2007.
-On 29 November 2012, he was appointed a judge of the County Court of Victoria and commenced his appointment as State Coroner of Victoria the same day.

-From 2013 to 2015 Gray chaired the RMIT University B. Juris Doctor advisory board.
-He has been an adjunct professor at Victoria University since 2010.

-Chief Magistrate of Victoria

 During Gray's time in office, a number of major reforms were made at the Magistrates' Court.
 The establishment of innovative new specialist courts, such as the Drug Court, the Family Violence Court and the Koori Court, are a few examples of the type of change which Gray oversaw.
+On 29 November 2012, he was appointed a judge of the County Court of Victoria and commenced his appointment as State Coroner.